Wondering where to live in Singapore? We give you the rundown on the city's hip neighbourhoods.

 9. Novena

-Novena is easily overlooked with Orchard Road being just 10 minutes away.
-But this is a neat neighbourhood to settle down in if you want to be a stone’s throw away from places like Little India, Balestier and Newton Food Centre, which houses a bevy of stellar local eats under one roof (it also starred in Crazy Rich Asians!).
+Novena and the neighbouring Newton are easily overlooked with Orchard Road being just 10 minutes away.
+But this is a neat area to settle down if you want to be a stone’s throw away from places like Little India, Balestier and Newton Food Centre, which houses a range of stellar local eats under one roof (it also starred in Crazy Rich Asians!).
 Plus, Novena MRT station on the North-South Line gives you direct access to the Civic District, the CBD, and true-blue heartland ‘hoods of Singapore like Ang Mo Kio and Yishun.

 10. East Coast